ministryofjustice/cla_backend/docs/concepts.rst

                 'order': 10,                 # optional, what order should this code be
                                              # displayed in if a user selection of the codes
-                                             # for this key are to be made
+                                             # for this key are to be made.
+Default is 10000

                 'set_requires_action_by': None # which user type needs to action this
                                                # if any.